 As a former Minister in the Department, my right hon.
 Friend will know that we are increasing funding by £2.6 billion in 2020-21, by £4.8 billion in 2021-22 and by £7.1 billion in 2022-23, compared with 2019-20.
 That is in addition to the £1.5 billion a year that we will continue to provide to fund additional pension costs for teachers over the next three years.
 The national funding formula continues to direct funding where it is most needed.
 South Gloucestershire will receive 3.8% more per-pupil funding in 2021-22—above the national average of 3.1%—which amounts to an additional £6.9 million based on provisional allocations and will take its total funding to over £177 million.

 I turn to the question of secondary provision in Lyde Green.
-Until now, based on demographics, a school has not been needed in this area, but there is now an increasing need for places for secondary school-age pupils in this part of south Gloucestershire, which is projected to put pressure on the school system from 2022 onwards.
+Until now, on the basis of demographics, a school has not been needed in this area, but there is now an increasing need for places for secondary school-age pupils in this part of south Gloucestershire, which is projected to put pressure on the school system from 2022 onwards.
 To date, the deficit in places for year 7 pupils in this area—88 in 2019 and 106 in 2020—has been accommodated by local secondary schools.
 The largest group of pupils attend Downend School, and other pupils attend Mangotsfield School and Winterbourne Academy.
 However, as this demographic trend continues, the schools taking these extra pupils will no longer have the capacity to accommodate increasing numbers of pupils, and therefore an alternative solution will be needed.

 Through the free schools programme, the Government have funded thousands of new good school places and opened schools across the country.
 As of 1 September, there are 558 open free schools, 49 university technical colleges and 22 studio schools.
 Those will provide more than 340,000 places when at capacity.
 We have approved a further 222 applications from groups that we are now working with to establish those schools.
 Of the mainstream free schools approved since 2014, 86% have been in areas where there was a need for more school places, and Ofsted’s latest information shows that 86% of all free schools with inspection reports published by the end of August are rated good or outstanding.